Please ensure Javascript is enabled for purposes of website accessibility

 OVERVIEW

-This initial project concept was developed through a public workshop series (2023-24) focused on developing community-driven approaches to sea level rise resilience for human infrastructure and habitats across Baker Bay.
-Led by the Lower Columbia Estuary Partnership, Washington Sea Grant, and Pacific Conservation District and funded by the National Fish and Wildlife Foundation’s National Coastal Resilience Fund, these workshops and associated outreach convened community members, local and state agencies, environmental non-governmental organization (NGOs), and elected officials to identify community and ecological assets, risks, and nature-based project opportunities.
+This effort builds on the Bay-to-Bay workshop series (2023–24), where Ilwaco residents identified stormwater management as a top priority.
+Led by the Lower Columbia Estuary Partnership, Washington Sea Grant, and Pacific Conservation District, and funded by the National Fish and Wildlife Foundation’s National Coastal Resilience Fund, these workshops convened community members, local and state agencies, environmental non-governmental organization (NGOs), and elected officials to identify community and ecological assets, risks, and nature-based project opportunities.

 Phase 1 included development of a public participation plan, work plan and a technical memorandum consisting of existing conditions analysis, case studies, existing local projects, and recommendations for Green Stormwater Infrastructure opportunities.
 Phase 1 of the project concluded in June 2025.